bemasc/h3-webtrans/draft-various-httpbis-h3-webtrans.md

 One potential implementation proceeds as follows:

-1. The public gateway instructs the origin operator to use "https://gateway.example/reverse/$customer_id" as the URL for Reverse H3-WT, along with a specified secret bearer token.
+1. The public gateway instructs the origin operator to use "https://gateway.example/reverse/$customer_id" as the URL for Reverse H3-WT, along with a specified secret Bearer token.
-1. The origin operator selects a generic HTTP gateway implementation that supports Reverse H3-WT over HTTP with bearer authentication, and configures it to forward requests to the origin server.
+1. The origin operator selects a generic HTTP gateway implementation that supports Reverse H3-WT over HTTP with Bearer authentication, and configures it to forward requests to the origin server.
-1. The origin operator configures their local gateway with the specified URL and bearer token.
+1. The origin operator configures this local gateway with the specified URL and Bearer token for Reverse H3-WT.
-1. The local gateway opens a WebTransport session to the public gateway using the specified URL using an Extended CONNECT request.
+1. The local gateway opens a WebTransport session to the public gateway using an Extended CONNECT request to the specified URL.
-1. The public gateway verifies that the Extended CONNECT request carries the correct bearer token for this customer ID.
+1. The public gateway verifies that the Extended CONNECT request carries the correct Bearer token for this customer ID.
 1. The local gateway uses the ORIGIN frame to enumerate the origins that are available on this session.
 1. The public gateway validates that this customer is permitted to serve the indicated origins.
 1. The public gateway starts forwarding incoming HTTP requests for those origins over this session.